- Study Mode: Part Time

-If you have already completed a Postgraduate Diploma in Specialist Community Public Health Nursing (SCPHN) or Specialist Practitioner Qualification (SPQ District Nursing / Community Children’s Nursing) in the UK, this programme will allow you to top-up to a full master’s qualification.
+If you have progressed up you career path and have already completed a Postgraduate Diploma in Specialist Community Public Health Nursing (SCPHN) or Specialist Practitioner Qualification (District Nursing / Community Children’s Nursing) in the UK, this programme will allow you to top-up to a full master’s qualification.

-Gaining a master’s level qualification will help you develop your career further.
+A master's qualification will help you develop your career further, using new skills and knowledge.
 It also encourages independent, life-long learning and research that will inform community healthcare practice.

-This course is suitable for professionals already working in community healthcare practice, as district nurses, health visitors, school nurses or community children’s nurses, looking to enhance their career prospects and gain a master’s in Community Healthcare Practice.
+If you are a professional already working in community healthcare practice, as a district nurse, health visitor, school nurse or community children’s nurse, this course can help you enhance your career prospects and gain a master’s in Community Healthcare Practice.

 On this programme, you will: